d-flood/criticus/README.md

 The structure of the plain text (.txt) file is important.
 Tendon assumes:
 - One verse (or other unit) per line
 - Each line begins with the verse number
-- There is no more than one whole chapter per file
+- There is no more than one whole chapter (or other complete unit) per file

 1. Choose whether to convert all verses in a text file or to convert a range of verses (can be one verse, e.g. '3 to 3').
    - If "Range of verses" is selected, than a first ('from') and last ('to') verse must be entered.
 These input values must match verse numbers in the file, e.g. '7 to 12' *not* '1:7 to 1:12'.